martinjonsson01/pawntastic/README.md

 4. Run `mvn compile exec:java` to start the program.

 ### Common Issues and Solutions
+* You get `java.lang.UnsupportedClassVersionError`.
+  * You're running the program with too old a version of Java.
+You need Java 15 or later.
+If you have it installed, then your environment variables are incorrectly configured.
+Make sure your Path environment variable contains a path to the `bin` folder of your Java installation.
+Also make sure that no older versions of Java are in your Path (both user and system variables)
 * `mvn` not recognized as a command.
   * The `bin` folder of the Maven installation has not been added to the PATH environment variable.
 * `mvn` outputs *"The JAVA_HOME environment variable is not defined correctly"*